AdamSobieski/Planning/README.md

 ### Object Functions

-Similarly, object fluents can be defined by replacing `bool` with an object type.
+Similarly, object functions can be defined by replacing `bool` with an object type.

 ```
 public predicate object P5[Agent x, Widget y];